The Best Business and Commercial Security Solutions of 2026

 SimpliSafe Equipment

 SimpliSafe has everything a small business needs for basic protection.
 It has motion sensors, door and window sensors, and glass-break sensors for detecting intrusion, security cameras for video monitoring, and emergency buttons as a way to get help quickly.
-It can also monitor for fire and other safety emergencies.
+It can also monitor for fire and other commercial safety emergencies.

 A closer look at the SimpliSafe Outdoor Camera Pro, which works with the Pro and Pro Plus plans.
 The Wireless Indoor Camera is essential for businesses because it enables the Intruder Intervention feature.
 When someone breaks in after hours, SimpliSafe agents can access the camera’s live feed and use two-way audio to warn off intruders while dispatching police.
 We find this significantly more effective than a simple alarm.
 A similar feature is available with the outdoor cameras, but it requires subscribing to the more expensive monitoring plans.